Reporting Suicides Responsibly: Implementing Evidence-based Guidelines for the Media

 • A nuanced understanding of the complex issue of suicide in India

-• A deeper understanding on the impact & role of the media in suicide prevention
+• A deeper understanding on the impact and role of the media in suicide prevention

 Methodology & Course Structure

 This is a self-paced e-course.
-The content will be delivered predominantly through:
+The content will be delivered through:

-1. Presentation videos facilitated by experts in the field
+• Presentation videos facilitated by experts from the field

-2. Videos of media professionals & persons with lived experience
+• Videos of media professionals and persons with lived experience

-To enrich the virtual learning environment, interactive elements have been incorporated, such as, questions within presentations, guided exercises, and quizzes at the end of each module to apply the learnt material.
+To enrich the virtual learning environment, we have incorporated interactive features such as, questions within presentations, guided exercises, and quizzes at the end of each module.

-Extra reading material has also been provided to give an in-depth understanding of the topics covered.
+Extra reading material has been provided to give interested participants an in-depth understanding of the topics covered.

 1. Suicide in India: A reflection of data